 - Side effects from hyaluronic acid may be less severe than those from corticosteroid injections.

 On the plus side, a direct injection may provide immediate relief from pain and inflammation.
-There’s to support short-term improvement of up to two weeks, as well as a longer response lasting up to 24 weeks.
+There’s

 On the other hand, not everyone gets relief after a corticosteroid injection.
 And it’s usually a short-term solution.
 You may not be able to have corticosteroid injections at all if your knee is severely damaged.